Meet the cast of Channel 4's new comedy High and Dry

 Meet the cast of Channel 4’s new comedy High and Dry

-Channel 4's latest comedy starring Asim Chaudry and Marc Wootton follows a motley band of airplane crash survivors
+Channel 4's latest comedy starring Asim Chaudhry and Marc Wootton follows a motley band of airplane crash survivors

 Set on a tropical island, Channel 4’s latest comedy High and Dry is Lost with laughs, following a motley band of airplane crash survivors as they navigate the island.